australasian-computer-music-association/7-tsang-exploring-aspects-of-place/article.md

 discussing their memories of Sailortown prior to the development.
 Through this project, Anderson and Fagan found themselves uncovering lost buildings and landmarks through these personal stories.
-Anderson noted the project also, \"\...voiced great feelings of loss and bereavement.
-It had been extremely difficult to accept the disappearance of Sailortown from Belfast's physical and psychological landscape, when at one time it had been their home\" (Anderson, 2016, para.
+Anderson noted the project also, "...voiced great feelings of loss and bereavement.
+It had been extremely difficult to accept the disappearance of Sailortown from Belfast's physical and psychological landscape, when at one time it had been their home" (Anderson, 2016, para.
 31).

 While sound maps can be used to document place on a literal level (i.e. documenting how a geographic location looks and sounds), they can also